D. D. Lewis (2000s linebacker)

-De'Andre De'Wayne "D. D." Lewis (born January 8, 1979) is a former American football linebacker.
-He was signed by the Seattle Seahawks as an undrafted free agent in 2002.
-He played college football at Texas and high school football at Aldine High School in Houston.
-In between his two stints with the Seahawks Lewis also played for the Denver Broncos.
+De'Andre De'Wayne Lewis (born January 8, 1979) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL), most notably with the Seattle Seahawks and he was their starting middle linebacker in Super Bowl XL.
+He played college football for the Texas Longhorns, earning All-Big 12 honors twice and setting the school's career record for fumble recoveries.
+In between two stints with the Seahawks, Lewis also played for the Denver Broncos.

+Early life

+Lewis was born in Bremerhaven, Germany.
+His father was in the U.S. Army, and Lewis lived in Germany and Panama for some of his childhood as a result.

+He played high school football at Aldine High School in Houston.

+College career

+D.D.
+Lewis played college football at the University of Texas at Austin, helping the team to the Big 12 Championship game, where they came one play away from going to the BCS Championship Game, and a Holiday Bowl victory over Washington.
+He came into the school as a running back, but moved to linebacker in part because he would not get playing time with Ricky Williams on the roster.
+He was named one of 12 semifinalists for the Butkus Award and set the career and single-season school records for fumble recoveries.
+In his last three years at Texas he was all-conference honorable mention, Second team all-conference and first team all-conference, respectively.

 Professional career

 Seattle Seahawks (first stint)

-He was not selected in the 2002 NFL Draft, but signed with the Seattle Seahawks and played in all 16 games during his rookie season making 24 tackles (four assists).
+He was not selected in the 2002 NFL draft, but signed with the Seattle Seahawks and played in all 16 games during his rookie season making 24 tackles (four assists).
+He was re-signed by the Seahawks after the 2003 season.
 In the 2005 season, Lewis started 12 games and was part of the Seahawks run to the Super Bowl.
 During Super Bowl XL, he blocked Pittsburgh Steelers quarterback Ben Roethlisberger during a controversial touchdown call.
 He also had his only career sack in 2006.
 Lewis was a fine utility player and did what was asked of him.
 During the 2006 season, D.D.
-Lewis was instrumental in the development of the Seahawks possibly going to a 3–4 with the addition of Julian Peterson but was denied the opportunity because coach's decision.
-After suffering a turf toe injury, he was sideline the rest of the year and had surgery.
+Lewis was instrumental in the development of the Seahawks possibly going to a 3–4 with the addition of Julian Peterson but was denied the opportunity because of the coach's decision.
+After suffering a turf toe injury, he was sidelined the rest of the year and had surgery.
+He became an unrestricted free agent after the 2006 season.